outsinre/outsinre.github.com/_posts/2015-09-10-lvm-luks-lvm.md

     1. crypt_root: the UUID of the partition which is encrypted by DM-crypt LUKS.
 In our case, this is LVM volume /dev/mapper/vg-crypt or /dev/vg/crypt.
     2. dolvm: activate LVM volumes on bootup.
 This needs support from LVM support in initramfs.
     3. root: the real / mount point for Gentoo.
 In our case, it is /dev/mapper/cryptvg-root or /dev/cryptvg/root.
-    4. rootfsype: Gentoo root filesystem.
+    4. rootfstype: Gentoo root filesystem.
     5. root_keydev: the device where DM-crypt LUKS key-file is stored.
 In our case, it is boot and EFI partition on USB stick.
-    6. root_key: the path to DM-crypt LUKS key-file.
+    6. root\_key: the path to DM-crypt LUKS key-file.
 The value should be relative path to root_keydev mount point.
     7. You can use device file name or use UUID instead for those arguments.
 It's free choince.
     8. The 2nd reference adds a parameter 'target=cryptroot' whose usage is unclear.
 Don't try this if not sure.
 3. grub2-mkconfig -o /boot/grub/grub.cfg